 Scanning for exposed Tailscale secrets

 Tailscale provides a variety of keys that are used for automation and integration.
 Treat these keys as secrets and handle them securely.
 If they are leaked, someone could take harmful action on your Tailscale network (known as a tailnet).
-To help mitigate accidental disclosure and prevent fraudulent use, Tailscale partners with TruffleHog to provide secret scanning of source code repositories and other data sources to find leaked Tailscale keys.
-This article describes the scanning performed by TruffleHog and the actions taken when TruffleHog believes it has discovered an exposed Tailscale secret.
+To help mitigate accidental disclosure and prevent fraudulent use, Tailscale partners with the following companies to provide secret scanning of source code repositories and other data sources to find leaked Tailscale keys:

 The types of Tailscale keys that are in scope for secret scanning are: